The old man and the bee

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 John D. Sutter is a columnist for CNN Opinion who focuses on climate change and social justice.
 Follow him on Snapchat, Facebook and email.
-This story is part of a CNN series called "Vanishing."
+This story is part of CNN's "Vanishing" series.
 Learn more about the sixth extinction and get involved.

 Mount Ashland, Oregon (CNN)He was an old man who spent his days alone in the mountains of southern Oregon looking for a bee.
 He hadn't seen the bee -- no one had seen this particular bee species -- in 10 years when he asked me to join him.